CRamos132/cpf-dashboard/README.md

 - Currently there's no backend deployed so even the deployed version needs the backend running locally
 - Not having a backend deployed makes it so cypress can't run on an action correctly
 - The end to end tests manipulate the backend directly
+- The input mask library breaks on jest

 ### Contact me

 - [LinkedIn](https://www.linkedin.com/in/camille-ramos-316abb194/)